JohnFilhmar/NodeJS-and-ReactJS/README.md

 npm start
 ```

+### After installation and starting the environment, setup your database

+- Inside the backend folder you'll see users.sql
+- Export that in a newly created database named "myDatabase"
+- Make sure to set database charset to 'utf8mb4'

 # Or you can just run the file run_application.bat if you already have NODEJS installed
 ## Done and you can now code away.
 Good Luck